kaiwalyakoparkar/spell-bind/README.md

 ## ❤️ Note for new Contributors : ❤️

 Thank you very much for considering this project.
 Make sure you read [Code of Conduct](CODE_OF_CONDUCT.md) and [Contribution Guidelines](CONTRIBUTING.md) before making contributions.
-Feel free to raise an issue and after gettting assigned to it, you are all set to work on it.
+Feel free to raise an issue and after getting assigned to it, you are all set to work on it.
 ## 📌 About the project :
 This project was intentionally built for the MLH's [AbracadabraHack](https://abracadabrahacks.devpost.com/) Hackathon.
 This project is made for having fun with the help of a nice magician's story and different levels which has a certain difficuly level.